truthcoin/www.truthcoin.info/faq/index.md

 #### Winter 2014-2015 -- Augur

 Meanwhile, the advising for Pythia, recently renamed "Augur", was not going very well.
 I would spend days (weekends, luckily the winter was dark and cold) on pieces of writing, and this work would be ignored.
-My scare (free) time would be consumed belaboring points that I had made many times before.
+My scarce (free) time would be consumed belaboring points that I had made many times before.
 Once, someone said “You should put a list of changes at the end of documents in between versions.”
 The very document he was talking about *had* a list of changes, at the end of the document.

 Sometimes they would ask me questions, to which I felt the answer was, with a little work, knowable.
 So, instead of answering immediately, I would wait to see if they would get the answer for themselves.
 I did this three times, and in each of the three times Augur failed to *ever* produce any answer at all.
 By this I mean that they have been thinking and wondering about answers to important questions for *months*.
 One of these questions is **literally** a matter of life and death!